x-yzt/mixtures/README.md

 ### Subdomains

 The `drugportals` app uses a special subdomain routing.
-It uses a fork of `django-hosts` that fixes bare subdomain routing -which is supposed to be merged at some point- to serve portals pages.

 This means **any relevant subdomain (eg. `portalname.exemple.com`) should be routed to Django** for portals to work, either on a production